Spatial data analysis & GIS

-I have lived and worked in Syria, Brazil, Kenya with, amongst others, Bioversity International, the World Agroforestry Centre, Sao Paulo University, Copenhagen University and the International Livestock Research Institute.
+I have lived and worked in Syria, Brazil, Kenya with, among others, Bioversity International, the World Agroforestry Centre, Sao Paulo University, Copenhagen University and the International Livestock Research Institute.

 I currently live in the beautiful city ’s Hertogenbosch in the south of the Netherlands.
-I am lecturer at the Geo Media and Design department of the HAS University of Applied Sciences, where I teach topics such as spatial data analysis and biodiversity.
+I am lecturer at the Applied Geo-information Science program of the HAS University of Applied Sciences, where I teach topics such as spatial data analysis and biodiversity.
 In addition, I am member of the expertise network of the lectorate Innovative Bio-Monitoring, a collaboration between the HAS and Naturalis.

 I strongly believe in the importance of open data and the benefits of open source software.
 I am charter member of the Open Source Geospatial Foundation ( OSGeo), and secretary of the Dutch chapter of OSGeo ( https://osgeo.nl).

 MSc. in Agricultural and Natural Environmental Sciences, 1996